 Students must attend one of the listed orientation times .
 Please be aware that fall sports begin August 12th (football, boys and girls golf) and August 14th (all other sports) and iPad orientations are not an excuse for missing practice.
 If you are unable to attend any of these dates, please contact support by emailing iPadHelp@nths.net to set up an alternative orientation.
 All students must complete the orientation before receiving an iPad and teachers expect all students to know how to use the iPad on the first day of school.

 My student missed their orientation, when can they make that up?

 Yes, please contact the iPad Help Line at iPadHelp@nths.net to reschedule.
 Please allow 24 hours over the summer for a reply as we are busy providing orientations during this time.
 You can always log back into the MLP iPad Selection Portal to change your iPad Training date.

 None of the orientation times work for my family, are there other options?

 Please contact the iPad Helpline at iPadHelp@nths.net to schedule.
 Please allow 72 hours over the summer for a reply as we are busy providing orientations during this time.

 During the orientation, students will receive their iPad, get set it up with apps for school, learn how to use common apps, learn basic troubleshooting techniques, become acquainted with the Acceptable Use Policy, learn about the Digital Footprint, and set up school-related accounts.

 We are using our own iPad (BYOD), does my student still need to attend the orientation?

 Yes, orientations are more than just receiving an iPad.
-Students become acquainted with the Acceptable Use Policy, get set up school-related accounts, download the apps they'll need for school, and learn basic troubleshooting techniques.
+Students will learn how to set up apps for school, learn about common New Trier apps, become acquainted with the Acceptable Use Policy, learn about their Digital Footprint, and set up school-related accounts.
 It is essential that students attend this orientation in order to be ready on the first day of school.